Agile Project Management and Its Impact

 Agility is the ability to both create and respond to change in order to profit in a turbulent business environment - Jim Highsmith, Agile Project Management

-The difference between Agile & traditional project management can also be elaborated by imagining a relay race where each member passes on the baton to, for the next part, and a football team where the entire team assumes responsibility and tries to go the distance as a unit, passing the ball back & forth.
+The difference between Agile and traditional project management can also be elaborated by imagining a relay race where each member passes on the baton to, for the next part, and a football team where the entire team assumes responsibility and tries to go the distance as a unit, passing the ball back & forth.

 Agile Iterative Development Overview